Shoulder Arthritis Treatment in Kirkland, WA

 The shoulder is one of the areas of the body most prone to natural wear and tear.
 Your humerus (upper arm,) scapula (shoulder blade) and clavicle (collarbone,) are all connected by a network of tendons and ligament, and since the shoulder’s range of motion is almost 360 degree rotation, everything must work together flawlessly in order to maintain proper function.

 Arthritis is defined as inflammation of one or more joints.
-Since the shoulder has several joints that work together, any inflammation can cause pain, stiffness and may limit range of motion.
+Since the shoulder has several joints that work together, any inflammation can cause shoulder pain, stiffness and may limit range of motion.
 According to the CDC, around 53 million people in the United States suffer from arthritis, and many of those people suffer from shoulder inflammation.

 Symptoms of Shoulder Arthritis Pain